-On behalf of the American Speech-Language-Hearing Association (ASHA), I write to offer comments on the fiscal year 2022 acute care and long-term care hospital (LTCH) prospective payment system (PPS) proposed rule.
-ASHA members, particularly speech-language pathologists (SLPs), provide critical health care services to patients in LTCHs.
-ASHA's comments focus on the request for information (RFI) on closing the health equity gap.
+On behalf of the American Speech-Language-Hearing Association (ASHA), I write to offer comments on the fiscal year 2022 inpatient rehabilitation facility (IRF) prospective payment system (PPS) proposed rule.
+ASHA members, particularly speech-language pathologists (SLPs), provide critical health care services to patients in IRFs.
+Our comments will focus on the request for information on closing the health equity gap.

-ASHA is the national professional, scientific, and credentialing association for 218,000 members and affiliates who are audiologists; speech-language pathologists; speech, language, and hearing scientists; audiology and speech-language pathology support personnel; and students.
+The American Speech-Language-Hearing Association (ASHA) is the national professional, scientific, and credentialing association for 218,000 members and affiliates who are audiologists; speech-language pathologists; speech, language, and hearing scientists; audiology and speech-language pathology support personnel; and students.

-Closing the Health Equity Gap in Post-Acute Care Quality Reporting Programs-RFI
+Closing the Health Equity Gap in Post-Acute Care Quality Reporting Programs-Request for Information (RFI)

-ASHA commends CMS for seeking to ensure that Medicare providers address health equity to improve the quality and outcomes of care for their patients.
+ASHA thanks CMS for actively seeking to ensure that Medicare providers address health equity to improve the quality and outcomes of care for their patients.
 ASHA members are committed to improving health equity.
-Many of the post-acute care assessment tools, such as the LTCH continuity assessment and record evaluation, capture data that providers and CMS may use to reduce health disparities in the areas of race, ethnicity, transportation, gender, and language access (e.g., interpreter, translated materials).
-While existing post-acute care assessment tools are beneficial, ASHA recommends that CMS collect additional forms of standardized patient assessment data (SPADEs), and use SPADEs to improve health outcomes.
+Many of the post-acute care assessment tools, such as the inpatient rehabilitation facility patient assessment instrument (IRF-PAI), capture data that providers and CMS can use to reduce health disparities in the areas of race, ethnicity, transportation, gender, and language access (e.g., interpreter, translated materials).
+However, ASHA recommends that CMS collect additional forms of standardized patient assessment data (SPADEs), and to also act on the information obtained from the data collection to improve health outcomes.
 Providers must do more than report this data.
-Collection and use of health equity data by payers and health care providers may improve population health.
-For example, the data may be stratified by medically underrepresented groups to determine patient experience.
-If disparities are identified, then providers may implement strategies focused on improved outcomes of care, as well as develop quality measures to address identified inequities.
+Collection and use of health equity data by payers and health care providers can improve population health.
+For example, the data can be stratified by medically underrepresented groups to determine their experience and if disparities exist then providers can implement strategies focused on improve outcomes of care and develop quality measures to address identified inequities.